CTML-Group/Git-tuto/README.md

 >> notes

-It is a open-source <code>version control</code> tool that manages <code>different version</code> of your codes/files and <code>create a history of changes</code> and <code>tracks the changes</code>.
-Centralised and Distributed Version Control System (DVCS) are most common VCS existing in community.
+It is a open-source <code>version control</code> tool that manages <code>different version</code> of your codes/files, <code>create a history of changes</code> and <code>tracks the changes</code>.
+Centralised and Distributed Version Control System (DVCS) are most common version control system existing in community.

 ---